-Clinical Evaluation is the assessment and analysis of data to appropriate to medical device to verify its clinical Safety, efficacy and performance.
+Clinical Evaluation is the collection, assessment and analysis of clinical data related to medical device to verify its clinical Safety, efficacy and performance.
+The Clinical Evaluation Report (CER) contains the results of the clinical evaluation and the clinical evidence on which it is based, in order to support the assessment of the device’s conformity.

 This is not a new requirement for medical device manufacturer, but after the introduction of new medical device regulation (MDR) introduced in May 2017 tightened requirements for CERs now there are more Post Marketing Clinical Follow-Ups (PMCF) studies and clinical data require for CERs, should be meticulously scrutinized.

-Manufacturer must be able to comply all the requirement as per the MEDDEV 2.7/1 revision 4 June 2016.
+Manufacturer must be able to comply all the requirement as per the MEDDEV 2.7/1 revision 4 June 2016 article 61 and Annex XIV of EU MDR to prepare the Clinical Evaluation Report for Medical Devices.
 Otherwise they having risk of removal of products from the market, due to reason of medical device not proof its safety, efficacy and performance claimed by manufactures.

-Manufacturer should start writing of clinical evaluation is to collect, assimilate, and objectively present data about the medical device in accordance with the requirements of MEDDEV 2.7/1.
+Manufacturer should start writing of Clinical Evaluation Report by collecting, assimilating, and objectively present data about the medical device in accordance with the requirements of MEDDEV 2.7/1.
 This will require input from other experts, e.g. the manufacturer for technical information about the device, librarian or information scientist for literature searches, quality specialist for complaints data, and safety scientist for PMS & PMCF data.

 How you will get right data for Clinical Evaluation Reports?

-It is important manufacturer should know whether they have the right data available or not;
+It is important that manufacturer should know whether they have the right data available or not;

 For products that are already on the market, companies should be conducting ongoing post-market surveillance to gather data on the real-world use of their devices; this identifies unforeseen risks, new contraindication, adverse event and complications, as well as areas for improvement.
 If they have been failing to do this, they will have to begin the time-consuming and costly process of collating data.